Research Seminar on Mathematical Optimization / Non-smooth Variational Problems and Operator Equations 📅

 Robust Multilevel Training of Artificial Neural Networks

 Abstract.
 In this talk, we will introduce a multilevel optimizier for training of an artificial neural network.
-We are particularly interested in nerual networks to learn the hidden physical law or nonlinear mapping from the given data using algebraic multigrid strategies.
+We are particularly interested in neural networks to learn the hidden physical law or nonlinear mapping from the given data using algebraic multigrid strategies.
 And we would like to give some further insight into the potential of multilevel optimization methods in the end.

 Tue, 07.05.24 at 14:30